 5. Lunar.dev MCPX

-Lunar.dev MCPX provides granular access control capabilities, featuring multi-tier RBAC unavailable in most alternatives.
-Permissions can be set at global, service-level, and individual tool-level—critical for developer tool companies with complex organizational hierarchies.
+Lunar.dev MCPX provides granular access control capabilities, featuring multi-tier RBAC for global, service-level, and individual tool-level permissions, which is useful for developer tool companies with complex organizational hierarchies.

 Governance-Focused Design: